SparkEdUAB/SparkEd/README.md

 The above command will deploy SparkEd on the specified server address

 Make sure you read more info [here](http://meteor-up.com) on meteor-up

+#### Issues

+Check [here](https://github.com/SparkEdUAB/SparkEd/issues) for issues, urgent issues that need attention are pinned on top of other issues. feel free to file an issue if you are experiencing a problem or dive in the existing ones to contribute.